decklededges/decklededges.github.io/movie-night/README.md

 4. Deploy, authorize again if asked, then copy the **Web app URL** (ends in `/exec`).
 5. **Important**: every time you edit `Code.gs` later, you need to **Deploy → Manage deployments → Edit → New version** — just saving the script doesn't update the live `/exec` URL.

-## 3. Wire up the frontend
+## 3. Connect the frontend to the Google Sheet
 1. Open `movie-night/app.js` and replace `PASTE_YOUR_APPS_SCRIPT_EXEC_URL_HERE` with the URL from step 2.4.

 ## 4. Publish to GitHub Pages
 Just publish it to Github and Github Pages does the rest.
+You gotta go set up your repo as GitHub pages first, go to Settings and then Pages on the left and set all that up.

 ## Notes / things you'll likely want to hand-edit in the Sheet sometimes
-- **Adding members later**: just add a row to Members directly, or use the `addMember` API action.
+- **Adding members later**: just add a row to Members directly
-- **Re-zeroing someone / fixing a mistake**: just edit the Points cell directly in the Sheet — that's the whole point of this backend choice.
+- **Re-zeroing someone / fixing a mistake**: just edit the Points cell directly in the Sheet
-- **Attendance assumption**: the weekly resolve step gives +1 point to everyone *not* selected that week, on the assumption the whole roster attended.
-If someone skipped a week entirely, undo their point manually — the sheet doesn't currently track RSVPs/attendance, only picks.
+- **Attendance**: the weekly resolve step gives +1 point to everyone *not* selected that week, on the assumption the whole roster attended.
+If you want it to work some other way you gotta update that yourself.
 - **"Clear the log** between weeks the log will get bigger and you'll need to clear it out!